wuywwyw/guess-or-sink/README.txt

     - A game in which the goal is for the user to guess a word to save a ship from sinking.

 src/Game.java
-    - Test class where we start the execution of the application.
+    - Test class where to start the execution of the application.
-    - Extra credit: Create a third input file with a different category for words.
+    - Create a third input file with a different category for words.

 src/Ship.java
     - Provides functionality for keeping track of the ship state.